The following page is based on blogs published by GEAI in 2015

 - There is unacceptable secrecy surrounding this research.
 Interim reports are not being made public; no public participation is allowed before the final report is published; no independent external peer review is planned.

 - This study is not independent yet is intended to underpin government policy on fracking.
 It is not looking at whether fracking should be permitted; instead it is looking at how fracking can be rolled out.
 It is not fit for purpose.

-- Current plans (October) include the issuing of tenders by EPA for risky seismic testing and air and water monitoring across the Island, providing valuable information to the fracking companies.
+- Current plans (October) include the issuing of tenders by the EPA for risky seismic testing, air and water monitoring across the Island, providing valuable information to the fracking companies.

 - The Irish taxpayer is effectively giving a subsidy of €1.5 million to the oil and gas industry for this study.”

-“We call on Government, in particular the Ministers for the Environment and for Energy, to direct the EPA to STOP THE STUDY related to the “Environmental Impacts of Unconventional Gas Exploration & Extraction (UGEE)” immediately and to cancel the issuing of supplementary tenders for on-the-ground seismic testing and other monitoring tasks relating to this work.
+“We call on the Government, in particular the Ministers for the Environment and for Energy, to direct the EPA to STOP THE STUDY related to the ‘Environmental Impacts of Unconventional Gas Exploration & Extraction (UGEE)’ immediately, and to cancel the issuing of supplementary tenders for on-the-ground seismic testing and other monitoring tasks relating to this work.”

 The current study, designed in 2012, is out of date.
 Over half of the available studies on the adverse impacts of fracking have been published since January 2014.
 In 2014, 192 peer-reviewed studies on the impacts of fracking were published.
 In the first six months of 2015, 103 studies appeared.
 “It is clear from the existing literature and experience that HVHF (fracking) activity has resulted in environmental impacts that are potentially adverse to public health” (NY State DOH Public Health Review).